The H.R. Nicholls Society was established at a seminar held at the CWA Hostel in Toorak, Victoria, on the weekend of 28th February – 2nd March 1986.

 The papers presented were subsequently published in a volume entitled Arbitration in Contempt, which was launched by Professor Geoffrey Blainey, with considerable publicity, in September 1986.
 It was also agreed to incorporate the Society, with John Stone elected as the foundation President.

 Since 1986, The H.R.
-Nicholls Society has organised numerous conferences and published their proceedings.
+Nicholls Society has gone on to organised numerous conferences and published their proceedings.

 An unexpected, but very welcome, acknowledgement of the value of the Society’s work came in November 1989, when a report by two officers of the NSW Labor Council was leaked to the press.
 In this report, which comprises a sophisticated analysis of the problems facing the trade union movement, the authors conclude that “the HR Nicholls Society is winning the intellectual and political debate.”